conal/quotes/quotes.md

 "In that it dulls curiosity, the obvious is the enemy of the true." - Conal Elliott

-"My own approach to literary problems is very like the one Dr. Johnson's blind housekeeper used when she poured tea--she put her finger inside the cup." - Flannery O'Connor
+"My own approach to literary problems is very like the one Dr. Johnson's blind housekeeper used when she poured tea---she put her finger inside the cup." - Flannery O'Connor

 "Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught." - Oscar Wilde